Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Comparison of computational results

 \subsection{Values of $a$, $b$ and $c$ at the core}

 We have defined $\mu_0$ to be the common value of $a$, $b$ and $c$ at the core $r=0$.
-Results from direct PDE simulation show that this common value is close to (but not equal to) the coexistence equilibrium point value, $a=b=c=\frac{1}{3+\sigma}$~\cite{Szczesny2014,postlethwaite2017}.
-Using our continuation scheme, we show that these results agree well with continuation.
+Results from direct PDE simulation show that this common value is close to (but not equal to) the coexistence equilibrium point value, $a=b=c=\frac{1}{3+\sigma}$~\citep{Szczesny2014,postlethwaite2017}.
+Our continuation scheme gives the same result for the values of $a$, $b$ and $c$ at the core as the direct simulation of the PDEs.
 In \cref{fig:Dirichlet} we compare $\mu_0$ to $\frac{1}{3+\sigma}$.
-The continuation results reveal that $\mu_0\to\frac{1}{3+\sigma}$ as $\sigma\to0$, more quickly for smaller~$\zeta$.
+The continuation results reveal that $\mu_0\to\frac{1}{3+\sigma}$ as $\sigma\to0$, and more quickly for smaller~$\zeta$.
 Even for larger~$\sigma$, the difference is only of order~$10^{-3}$.
 We note that this comparison is not possible without the final step of changing the boundary conditions and continuing to $r_0=0$.